Vestibular Assessment

 If you have been dealing with constant or recurrent dizziness for months, you may not only have reduced your level of activity but may also have had to change your lifestyle in several ways.
 You may have, for instance, reduced your work hours or stopped working all together, stopped driving, avoiding going out, particularly to busy places, avoiding reading, watching movies, working on computers or changed plans for travels.

-If you have answered yes to one or more of these questions you should book a Vestibular Assessment.
+If you have answered yes to one or more of these questions it is time to book a Vestibular Assessment.
 The vestibular system (the inner ear sensors for balance and its connections to the brain) are a major part of our balance system.
 It is essential to know whether the vestibular system is contributing to your sense of imbalance.
 You will only know what to expect from a rehabilitation program if you know what parts of your balance system can still be relied upon.

 On the path to recovery, Vestibular Assessment is the first step towards understanding what is happening.